Previous dayMarch 20, 2026Next day

 5.8 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.2 earthquake 54 km S of Whites City, New Mexico with origin time 22:29 UTC on March 20, 2026.
-It arrived roughly 20 hours after a larger magnitude 3.0 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The event originated approximately 5.8 km below the surface, classifying it as shallow crustal.
+At 22:29 UTC on March 20, 2026, a magnitude 2.2 tremor occurred 54 km S of Whites City, New Mexico.
+Coming 20 hours after a magnitude 3.0 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The hypocenter lay at 5.8 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 31.681°, -104.401°.
+Coordinates: 31.681°, -104.401°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-20